-Guests who reserve their space through National Geographic Unique Lodges of the World are invited to set out with a guide on an exclusive morning horseback ride into the bush.
+Each of our lodges has created a special complimentary experience offered exclusively to guests who visit through a National Geographic Expedition.
+At ol Donyo Lodge, National Geographic guests are invited to set out with a guide on an exclusive morning horseback ride into the bush.
 Observe wildlife and take in magnificent views on the way to a picturesque acacia tree, where a delicious breakfast awaits.

 Want to plan the trip of your dreams?
 Create a custom trip around this lodge.